 4. Partner is a narcissist

 Dealing with a narcissistic spouse can be taxing both emotionally and mentally.
 Sometimes, to escape the apathy and unrequited love of their partner, people start having affairs.
-They seek love, affection, and contentment that they lack in life in these relationships.
+They seek love, dedication, affection, and contentment that they lack in life in these relationships.

 5. Societal compulsions